Tia Carrere: Film and television career

-Following this success, Carrere returned to Los Angeles, and after working several months as a model, landed her first role in the American television series Airwolf in early 1985.
-Her first major breakthrough was in the daytime soap opera General Hospital.
-She played the role of Jade Soong Chung from 1985 to 1987.
-She also had a guest appearance on Tour of Duty and The A-Team, which was supposed to lead to her joining the cast; her General Hospital obligations, however, prevented her from joining the team.
-Her character was dropped after one episode, and was never mentioned again.
+Following this success, Carrere returned to Los Angeles, and after working several months as a model, was hired in early 1985 for her first television role, a guest appearance on an episode of the American series Airwolf; the episode aired in November 1985, after her first on-screen television appearance, in a March 1985 episode of Cover Up.
+Her first major breakthrough was in the daytime soap opera General Hospital, where she played the role of Jade Soong Chung from 1985 to 1987.
+She had a guest appearance on The A-Team, which was supposed to lead to her joining the cast; her General Hospital obligations, however, prevented her from joining the team, so her character was dropped after one episode, and was never mentioned again.
 She also made guest appearances on MacGyver as a karate instructor in the episode "The Wish Child" and later as an assassin in the episode "Murderer's Sky".
 She also appeared on Anything but Love as the adopted daughter of Marty Gold (Richard Lewis), and on an episode of Married... with Children as Piper Bauman, a modelling rival of Kelly Bundy.

 After appearing in the 1991 action films Harley Davidson and the Marlboro Man and Showdown in Little Tokyo, she emerged into the public spotlight when cast as Cassandra, a rock singer and love interest of Mike Myers's character, Wayne Campbell, in Wayne's World (1992), a role she reprised the next year in Wayne's World 2.
 A trained singer, Carrere performed all of her own songs in the first film, and the Wayne's World soundtrack features her vocals.
 She turned down a role in Baywatch to audition for Wayne's World.
 In 1992, People named her to its annual "50 most beautiful people" list.